 Causes of High or Low Testosterone in Women

 Note that these may not be causes, so much as correlations.

 - Polycystic ovarian syndrome (PCOS)

 - Many Medications including Cholesterol-Lowering Drugs, Antidepressants, and Antihypertensives

 - Birth Control

 While testosterone replacement therapy is being made available to women, a natural approach is recommended first.
 Several of our herbs have been great in restoring hormonal health in men, and they can do the same for women.

 Pine pollen works great for many women.
 The powder is generally recommended for women, as it’s said the hormones won’t survive the digestive tract, yet it still exerts hormonal effects.

-Initially, the pine pollen tincture was not recommended for women, but some have used it anyway with great results.
-Start with a low dose like a couple drops, and work up to maybe half a dropper two times a day.
+Initially, the Pine Pollen Tincture was not recommended for women, but some have used it anyway with great results.
+Start with a low dose, just a couple drops and then work up to maybe half a dropper two times a day.
 Pay attention to the symptoms of too much testosterone when doing this though, like acne or hair growth, usually being easy to spot.

-For reducing testosterone in women upping you intake of fiber is one of the best ways as it can bind to hormones in the intestines to be removed from the body.
+For reducing testosterone in women upping your intake of fiber is one of the best ways as it can bind to hormones in the intestines to be removed from the body.